How to Say Numbers in English

 There are a few exceptions to this, such as round numbers.
 We pronounce years such as 1800, 1900 etc. as ‘eighteen hundred’ and ‘nineteen hundred’, respectively.
 We don’t say ‘eighteen oh oh’ or ‘nineteen zero zero’.

 The year 2000 does not follow this pattern and we simply say ‘two thousand’ (as opposed to ‘twenty oh oh’, or ‘twenty zero zero’).
 In fact, for 2001 through 2009, we say ‘two thousand and one’ through to ‘two thousand and nine’.
 After that, you will find both in use, so that ‘twenty twelve’ and ‘two thousand and twelve’ are both valid for the year 2012.
-Exactly when it reverts to the standard method is a matter of personal preference.
-My gut feeling is that by the year 2020 at the latest, we will have everyone saying ‘twenty twenty’.
+After 2020, we revert to the standard and say ‘twenty twenty’.

 As strange as it might be, for years like 1905, we tend to use the standard method and say ‘nineteen oh five’.